Ria25/notebooks/README.md

 **#Data science projects:**

-•	Computer vision : Image Classification with CNN (Tensorflow)
+•	Computer vision : Image Classification (Horse vs human) with CNN (Tensorflow)

 •	NLP : Comments Classification as sarcastic or not